-Staff are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
+Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing including content placed on social media sites.

-23. Whistleblowing
+24. Whistleblowing